offbynull/offbynull.github.io/docs/data/learn/H2S 3D Printing/input/input.md

 FreeCAD/Part Design Workbench\/User Interface_TOPIC
 ```

-The core components of the Part Design workbench_FC are standard parts_FC, bodies_FC, and sketches_FC.
-A standard part_FC holds one or more bodies_FC, and each body_FC typically compounds several sketches_FC into 3D geometry.
-While bodies_FC can be created outside of standard parts_FC, standard parts_FC are beneficial in that a standard part_FC encapsulates all bodies_FC together as a unit (as well as can include other types of objects).
+The core !!components!! of the Part Design workbench_FC are bodies_FC and sketches_FC.
+Each body_FC typically compounds several sketches_FC into 3D geometry.

 ```{plantuml}
 @startuml